-- By post if you want your ballot sent to you.
-It may not arrive until about a week before election day.
-So, you need to consider whether there is enough time to receive and return your ballot paper before voting closes.
+- By post if you want your ballot paper sent to you.
+You should be aware that it will be sent to you about a week before the election.
+So, you need to consider whether there is enough time to receive your ballot paper, mark your vote and return it before voting closes on election day.
 Ballot papers that arrive after this time will not be counted. - By proxy if you want someone else to vote on your behalf.
 Your proxy must be aged 18 or over, a British, Irish or Commonwealth citizen and be living in the UK.
 Your proxy can either vote at the polling station for the area where you are registered, or by post. - In person if you are in the UK on election day.
 You can only vote at the polling station where you are registered to vote in the UK.
-You cannot vote in person if you, or your proxy, have applied to vote by post.
+You cannot vote at your local embassy or consulate.
+You can not vote in person if you, or your proxy, have applied to vote by post.
 If you have appointed a proxy, you can still vote in person, provided your proxy has not already voted for you.